hpgrahsl/fluss-lookup-joins-demo/README.md

 docker compose exec jobmanager /opt/sql-client/sql/fluss-ingest-run.sh
 ```

-#### Flink SQL Job Inspection
+### Flink SQL Job Inspection

 Let this job run for a couple of minutes, then proceed to the [Flink Web Dashboard](http://localhost:8081/#/job/running) which shows the running jobs.
-Click on the job which performs the enrichment (named `insert-into_fluss_catalog.fluss.fluss_order_lines_enriched`) to dig a little deeper.
+Click on the job that performs the enrichment (named `insert-into_fluss_catalog.fluss.fluss_order_lines_enriched`) to dig a little deeper.

 1. The Flink job graph for the SQL query discussed above looks like this: